emehrkay/Pypher/README.md

 class MyStatement(Statement):
-    _CAPATILIZE = True # will make the resulting name all caps.
+    _CAPITALIZE = True # will make the resulting name all caps.
 Defaults to True _ADD_PRECEEDING_WS = True # add whitespace before the resulting Cypher string.
 Defaults to True _CLEAR_PRECEEDING_WS = True # add whitespace after the resulting Cypher string.
 Defaults to False _ALIASES = ['myst',] # aliases for your custom statement.
 Will throw an exception if it is already defined